-The Isle of Man is the only entire country to boast UNESCO Biosphere status, reflecting it is a special place for people and nature.
-In our regular feature, authors from different walks of Manx life offer a personal perspective on #MyBiosphere.
+In a regular feature in Manx Life, published by Mannin Media, authors from different walks of life offer a personal perspective on #MyBiosphere.
 This month, Adrian Cowin writes:

 There are so many things about our special Island that are important and loved by me, my family and my friends.

 Many of these things have been successfully and correctly captured for the UNESCO Biosphere Isle of Man project and status.